 .380 ACP (9mm Short, 9x17mm, 9mm Kurz)

 Now we're getting into some decent stopping power.
-The three or four best .380 JHP rounds have better stopping power than ANY bullet fired out of 2" barrel .38 Special snub-nose.
+The three or four best .380 JHP rounds have better stopping power than most bullets fired out of a 2" barrel .38 Special.
 All of the Big Five make good hollowpoints for this caliber.
 The Remington 88 grain JHP is the most reliably-feeding hollowpoint, but slightly less effective than the Hydra-shok or Cor-Bon.
-Reliability is crucial, and thus you must test the rounds before carrying.
+Reliability is crucial and thus you must test the rounds before carrying.

 I recommend the following two cartridges above all others:

-These are the two best .380 loads and I recommend them for these guns: SIG/Sauer P230, Beretta 84/85, Browning BDA, CZ-83, H&K P7K3, Walther PPK and PPK/s.
+These are the two best .380 loads and I recommend them for these guns: SIG/Sauer P230/P232/P238, Beretta 84/85, Browning BDA, CZ-83, H&K P7K3, Walther PPK and PPK/s.
 The Russian, East German, Chinese and Bulgarian Makarov pistols are apparently perfectly reliable with the hot Cor-Bon and the strong all-steel construction of these guns should stand up to an infinite amount of these potent rounds.
 I have heard that the Colt does also well with the hot Cor-Bon JHP, which you should definitely look into if you own a .380 Colt Mustang or similar SIG P238.
-You have better stopping power than any .38 snub-nose revolver (the long-time favorite concealment sidearm) when you load your .380 with these two rounds.

 Other good .380 ACP jacketed hollowpoints: